 Finances are just the tip of the iceberg.
 Yes, chatbots will give your budget a little more breathing room, but your customers will be the greatest beneficiary.
 If level 1 inquires are being quickly solved through automation, then agents will be able to devote more time to addressing the more nuanced support tickets.
 Simply put, your support center will be able to provide higher quality care to even more customers with the same amount of agents.
 It’s a recipe for increased ROI and a higher CSAT score.

 This is part 1 of Dashbot’s series on chatbot development.
-Stay tuned for part 2.
+Read part 2 here.

 Dashbot is a conversational analytics platform that enables enterprises and developers to understand user behaviors, optimize response effectiveness, and increase user satisfaction through actionable data and tools.